pepop99/dartXmlParse/README.md

   * strip comments
   * strip any other optional text
 * Implemented a class to tokenize a supplied string based on delimeters.
+* Implemented reading of v2 corpus of LicenseClassifier

 A simple command-line application.